 The basis for the electrification strategy is an analysis of the current bus operation, in which the regular service is recorded and various charging and refueling technologies relevant for implementation in Potsdam are derived and evaluated.
-For this purpose, RLI analyzes and reviews the individual bus routes as well as which charging options are feasible for the electrified bus fleet and to what extent additional drive technologies need to be used.
-In addition, the economic and logistical costs will be determined.
+For this purpose, RLI analyzed and reviewed the individual bus routes as well as which charging options are feasible for the electrified bus fleet and to what extent additional drive technologies need to be used.
+In addition, the economic and logistical costs were determined.

-Subsequently, RLI will make a recommendation for the transition to alternatively powered buses and propose a procurement strategy.
+Subsequently, RLI made a recommendation for the transition to alternatively powered buses and proposed a procurement strategy.

 Study is basis for implementation concept

-The study is supported by the project partner, EMCEL GmbH
+The study was supported by the project partner, EMCEL GmbH

 , which contributes its expertise for tenders and procurements of e-vehicles and corresponding infrastructure.

-As a result, the state capital of Potsdam will be equipped with a comprehensive strategy for the conversion of the bus fleet from internal combustion engines to alternative drive systems, on the basis of which the city can start directly with the actual implementation.
+As a result, the state capital of Potsdam got a comprehensive strategy for the conversion of the bus fleet from internal combustion engines to alternative drive systems, on the basis of which the city can start directly with the actual implementation.

 The project was commissioned by the state capital of Potsdam and receives funding from the RENplus 2014 - 2020